-Table 3.3 Summary of quality control and safety mechanisms in Côte d'Ivoire
+Table 3.3 Summary of quality control and safety mechanisms in Cameroon

-Answer Score Building quality control index (0-15) 6.00 Quality of building regulations index (0-2) 1.00 In what way are the building regulations (including the building code) or any regulations dealing with construction permits made available?
-(0-1) In official gazette.
-0.0 Which requirements for obtaining a building permit are clearly specified by the building regulations or by any accessible website, brochure or pamphlet?
-(0-1) List of required documents; Fees to be paid; Required preapprovals.
-1.0 Quality control before construction index (0-1) 0.00 Who is part of the committee or team that reviews and approves building permit applications in the relevant permit-issuing agency?
-(0-1) Civil servant reviews plans.
-0.0 Quality control during construction index (0-3) 0.00 What types of inspections (if any) are required by law to be carried out during construction?
-(0-2) No inspections are legally required during construction.
-0.0 Do legally mandated inspections occur in practice during construction?
-(0-1) Mandatory inspections are not done in practice during construction.
-0.0 Quality control after construction index (0-3) 2.00 Is there a final inspection required by law to verify that the building was built in accordance with the approved plans and regulations?
+Table 5.5 Suffillary of quality control and safety mechanisms in Ca Answer Score Building quality control index (0-15) 10.00 Quality of building regulations index (0-2) 1.00 In what way are the building regulations (including the building code) or any regulations dealing with construction permits made available?
+(0-1) Available online; Free of charge.
+1.0 Which requirements for obtaining a building permit are clearly specified by the building regulations or by any accessible website, brochure or pamphlet?
+(0-1) List of required documents; Required preapprovals.
+0.0 Quality control before construction index (0-1) 1.00 Who is part of the committee or team that reviews and approves building permit applications in the relevant permit-issuing agency?
+(0-1) Licensed architect; Licensed engineer.
+1.0 Quality control during construction index (0-3) 2.00 What types of inspections (if any) are required by law to be carried out during construction?
+(0-2) Inspections by external engineer or firm.
+1.0 Do legally mandated inspections occur in practice during construction?
+(0-1) Mandatory inspections are always done in practice.
+1.0 Quality control after construction index (0-3) 2.00 Is there a final inspection required by law to verify that the building was built in accordance with the approved plans and regulations?
 (0-2) Yes, final inspection is done by government agency.
 2.0 Do legally mandated final inspections occur in practice?
-(0-1) Final inspection does not occur in practice.
-0.0 Liability and insurance regimes index (0-2) 1.00 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use?
-(0-1) Architect or engineer; Construction company.
-1.0 Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the No party is required by law to obtain insurance 0.0
+(0-1) Final inspection occurs most of the time.
+0.0 Liability and insurance regimes index (0-2) 2.00 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use?
+(0-1) Architect or engineer; Professional in charge of the supervision; Construction company.
+1.0 Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the Architect or engineer; Professional in charge of the supervision; 1.0

-Answer Score

-building once it is in use?
-(0-1)

-Professional certifications index (0-4) 2.00

-What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
-(0-2) Minimum number of years of experience; University degree in architecture or engineering; Being a registered architect or engineer.
+Answer Score building once it is in use?
+(0-1) Construction company.
+Professional certifications index (0-4) 2.00 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
+(0-2) Minimum number of years of experience; Being a registered architect or engineer.
+0.0 What are the qualification requirements for the professional who supervises the construction on the ground?
+(0-2) Minimum number of years of experience; University degree in engineering, construction or construction management; Being a registered architect or engineer.
 2.0

-What are the qualification requirements for the professional who supervises the construction on the ground?
-(0-2) University degree in engineering, construction or construction management.
-0.0